pingpong-labs/sky/README.md

 # Welcome

-Sky 2.0 is an extra Laravel package which created laravel 5.
+Sky 2.0 is an extra Laravel package which created for laravel 5.

 ## License